Peginterferon Alfa-2b (Injection)

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - If you store this medicine at home, keep it at room temperature, away from heat, moisture, and direct light.
-After the powder medicine has been mixed with the liquid, the mixture must be used right away or kept in the refrigerator and used within 24 hours.
+If the powder medicine cannot be used right after it is mixed, it may be kept in the refrigerator and used within 24 hours.
 Do not freeze the powder or the mixture.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.